capeniarol/copaamerica-2021/about-us.md

 <h4>Colaborate with Us</h4>
 <hr>

-This site aspires to exist forever, the only thing that needs to be maintained is the domain that needs to be renewed for free every year and even this process could be automated with a script automatically every year.
-Indexing tournaments and competitions like this contribute to the <span>Evolution</span> of the Internet and the world.
 If you want to help us build other sites of tournaments like this or you have links to full matches contact us:<br>
 <i class="fa fa-github"></i> <a href="https://github.com/capeniarol"> capeniarol</a>

   {% include space.html %}